Step 3: Junior T&Cs / parental consent form

 - 3 meals per day

-- Transport to and from school each day (unless staying within walking distance)
+- Transport to and from the study centre each day (unless staying within walking distance)

 - Airport/harbour transfers